Dacryocystitis: Causes, symptoms and treatments

 Nasal inflammation or abscess.

-Trauma to the affected region, sometimes caused by nasal or sinus surgery such as endonasal or endoscopic procedures.
+Trauma to the affected region.
+This is sometimes caused by nasal or sinus surgery.
+For example, endonasal or endoscopic procedures.

 Pain and redness in the inner corner of the eye